 As the painted field lines on the artificial grass are no longer clear white, an edge detector is used for line detection, followed by probabilistic Hough line detection.
 After detecting line segments, we filter them to avoid false positives.
 Finally, the remaining similar line segments are merged with each other to produce fewer, larger, lines.
 Shorter line segments are used for detecting the field circle, while the remaining lines are passed to the localization method.
-A sample output for object detection is depicted in Fig. 3.
+A sample output for object detection is depicted in Fig. 5.
+Further details to the line detection can be found in [8].